Chappetm/chappetm/README.md

 ### Hi there 👋 I'm Matías

 I'm passionate about the world of programming, understanding and solving its problems.
 I like to constantly learn and apply new technologies.
-I started to study programming with C # in a self-taught way, then I became interested in the JavaScript world, and I am currently studying full stack web development at Henry Bootcamp.
+I started to study programming with C # in a self-taught way, then I became interested in the JavaScript world, and I am currently studying full-stack web development at Henry Bootcamp.
 <br />
 <br />
 Soy un apasionado por el mundo de la programación, entender y solucionar sus problemáticas.
 Me gusta aprender y aplicar constantemente nuevas tecnologías.